 Alongside the Alpine Highway as it skirts the northern slopes of Mt Hotham, and overlooking the beautiful Diamentina Valley and Razorback Spur, which runs out to Mount Feathertop, stands a stone cairn erected as a memorial.

-This handsome memorial is to Eric Johnson Gravbrot, the wording on the tablet reading:
+This memorial is to Eric Johnson Gravbrot, the wording on the tablet reading:

 ‘The courageous friend of strugglers in these mountains,